patelkrupesh/bms/README.md

 19. Cancel booking : I have not implemented cancel booking as most of the theatres and booking websites do not support it, but as per design we can support it.

        In that case we will need to

-       1- create return payment and
+       1 - create return payment and

-       2 – update screen and mark seat as EMPTY.
+       2 – update booking and mark seat as EMPTY.

 ----------